hhariri/leanpub-plugin/README.md

 You can download the plugin from the [Plugin Repository](https://plugins.jetbrains.com/plugin/8167?pr=).

-You can also download [latest binary](https://teamcity.jetbrains.com/repository/downloadAll/IntellijIdeaPlugins_LeanpubPlugin_Build/.lastFinished) from the [TeamCity server](https://teamcity.jetbrains.com/viewType.html?buildTypeId=IntellijIdeaPlugins_LeanpubPlugin_Build) and install from disk.
+You can also download the latest binary from the [TeamCity server](https://teamcity.jetbrains.com/viewType.html?buildTypeId=IntellijIdeaPlugins_LeanpubPlugin_Build) and install from disk.